alexandair/entra-powershell-docs/docs/reference/v1.0/Microsoft.Graph.Entra/New-EntraInvitation.md

 ObjectId                : 3d8a715c-d652-4f28-80ed-8cc58bf4dbb9
 AdditionalProperties    : @{@odata.context=https://graph.microsoft.com/v1.0/$metadata#invitations/$entity}
 ```

 This example sent an email to the user who's email address is in the -InvitedUserEmailAddress parameter.
 When the user accepts the invitation, they're forwarded to the url as specified in the -InviteRedirectUrl parameter.

-### Example 2: Invite a new external user to your directory with InvitedUserDisplayName parameter.
+### Example 2: Invite a new external user to your directory with InvitedUserDisplayName parameter

 ```powershell
 New-EntraInvitation -InvitedUserEmailAddress someexternaluser@externaldomain.com -SendInvitationMessage $True -InviteRedirectUrl "https://myapps.onmicrosoft.com" -InvitedUserDisplayName "microsoftuser"
 ```

 ```output
 Id                      : 3d8a715c-d652-4f28-80ed-8cc58bf4dbb9
 InviteRedeemUrl         : https://login.microsoftonline.com/redeem?rd=https%3a%2f%2finvitations.microsoft.com%2fredeem%2f%3ftenant%3dd5aec55f-2d12-4442-8d2f